 Douglas County Personnel Rule #11

 11.1 Policy.
-Subject to the limitations in Rule 11.3 and Rule 13.4, it is the policy of the Board to assure all employees of the County, through the use of a formalized procedure, a method and procedure whereby they may have their grievances considered as fairly and as rapidly as possible without fear of reprisal.
+Subject to the limitations in Rule 11.3, it is the policy of the Board to assure all employees of the County, through the use of a formalized procedure, a method and procedure whereby they may have their grievances considered as fairly and as rapidly as possible without fear of reprisal.
 The following procedures will apply equally to a group grievance as well as to an individual employee.
 Grievances involving suspensions, demotions or layoffs shall be processed only under the grievance procedure.
-Dismissals shall be processed only under Rule 13.

 11.1.1 Definition.
 A grievance is a dispute or disagreement raised by an employee or group of employees against the County and/or their Department Head or supervisor, following the procedures set forth in Rule 11.2 of this rule, because of an interpretation or alleged violation of these personnel policies and procedures or other conditions of employment.